Airtable/blocks/packages/blocks-testing/README.md

 **Implementing a dedicated API** A dedicated testing API is not necessary for any operation which can be expressed through the public API of the SDK (e.g. "create many records" or "delete a table").
 When a test author wishes to script such an operation, they should use the SDK directly.
-This is valid because an App cannot distinguish between operations initiated by the backend and operations initiated by a test script using the SDK.
+This is valid because an Extension cannot distinguish between operations initiated by the backend and operations initiated by a test script using the SDK.

 Many other operations cannot be expressed via the public API of the SDK.
 The `TestDriver` API must be extended to allow test authors to simulate these operations.

 Some of these restrictions are circumstantial, owing to the fact that as of January 2021, the SDK is incomplete and under active development.
 This includes an API to delete a Field.
-Other restrictions are fundamental to the design of the Apps platform.
-For instance, the SDK intentionally omits a method for an App to change the permissions of the current user.
+Other restrictions are fundamental to the design of the Extensions platform.
+For instance, the SDK intentionally omits a method for an Extension to change the permissions of the current user.
 This distinction may inform the decision to introduce a testing API, since doing so will increase maintenance responsibilities in a way that may be obviated by future extensions to the SDK's public API.